 PR is growth.

 PR has always been one of those hard to pin down growth channels… the channel your data-loving brain tells you to stay away from, the bad-apple-channel.
-Unpredictable, uncontrollable, elusive reporting, big ass retainers with agencies pushing the work to junior people.
+PR marketing can feel unpredictable, uncontrollable, with elusive reporting and big ass retainers with agencies pushing the work to junior people.

 It adds up to a growth marketer’s nightmare.